-Amy Bartel, High School Coordinator, Spanish Teacher and Art Teacher
+Amy Bartel, High School Director, Spanish Teacher and Art Teacher

 Amy joined staff last year as our Art Teacher.
 This year Amy will also be leading our soft pilot of Spanish in Grades 1-8 in addition to working with us on furthering our plans for high school.
 Amy has a B.A. in Studio Art and Spanish from The College of Wooster, a Masters from Loyola University, and an AMI Montessori certificate.
 Originally from Ohio, Amy and her family moved to Oxford from upstate New York two years ago.
-Her son is a junior at Talawanda HS and her daughter is in Grade 8 at Talawanda Middle School.
+Her son is in college and her daughter is in high school.

 Corrine Kidd, High School Science Teacher